On this page

 From 15 December 2021, fully vaccinated international students can travel to Australia, without needing to apply for a travel exemption.
 For more information see vaccinated travellers.

 All travellers need to comply with requirements in the state or territory of arrival, and any other states or territories they plan to travel to.
 This includes quarantine and post-arrival testing requirements.
 To check requirements, see State and Territory Information for travellers.

 Students who are not eligible to travel without an exemption may be able to travel to Australia under an International Student Arrival Plan.
 There are also limited travel exemptions available for international students who can meet specific criteria including some health/medical students and PhD research students.

 Australia’s state and territory governments, in consultation with the Australian government and education providers, are developing International Student Arrival Plans to enable students to travel to Australia while some travel restrictions are still in place.

-The Australian Government has endorsed International Student Arrival Plans for the following states.
+The Australian Government has endorsed International Student Arrival Plans for the following states and territories.
 See the links below for information:

 - NSW - Supporting the safe return of international students to NSW - Study NSW

 - Vic - International Student Arrivals Plan | Coronavirus Victoria

 - SA - Return of International Students to Adelaide | StudyAdelaide.